Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Predicting Multiple Actions for Stochastic Continuous Control

 Abstract:We introduce a new approach to estimate continuous actions using actor-critic algorithms for reinforcement learning problems.
-Policy gradient methods usually predict one continuous action estimate for any given state which might not be optimal as it is only a point estimate and not a full distribution.
-We predict $M$ actions with the policy network (actor) and then uniformly sample one action during training as well as testing at each state.
+Policy gradient methods usually predict one continuous action estimate or parameters of a presumed distribution (most commonly Gaussian) for any given state which might not be optimal as it may not capture the complete description of the target distribution.
+Our approach instead predicts M actions with the policy network (actor) and then uniformly sample one action during training as well as testing at each state.
 This allows the agent to learn a simple stochastic policy that has an easy to compute expected return.
 In all experiments, this facilitates better exploration of the state space during training and converges to a better policy.

 TL;DR:We introduce a novel reinforcement learning algorithm, that predicts multiple actions and samples from them.